MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 - w - Write
 - x - Execute

-To make this modification you would use the command: **chmod** Let's see some examples:
+To make this modification you would use the command: **chmod**.
+Let's see some examples:

 Enable Read, Write and Execute for all users on file list1.txt